Kraków Ghetto Jewish Police

-The Kraków Ghetto Jewish Police were a law enforcement service in the Kraków Ghetto.
-The Kraków Ghetto Jewish Police were a local force of the Jüdischer Ordnungsdienst, often abbreviated as OD.
-The OD were overseen by the Judenrat of each ghetto.
+The Kraków Ghetto Jewish Police were a law enforcement service in the Kraków Ghetto, part of the system of the Jewish Ghetto Police (Jüdischer Ordnungsdienst, commonly abbreviated as OD).
+The OD were subordinated to the Judenrat (Jewish Council) of each ghetto.
 The Kraków OD, unlike many other Jewish Police forces, served as willing enforcers of Nazi policies and the Gestapo.
 Among other duties, they oversaw the liquidation of the Kraków Ghetto and helped transport Jews to Bełżec extermination camp.

 Leadership

 Symcha Spira (also: Symche Spira, Symche Spiro, or Symche Shapiro) was the Chief of the Kraków OD.
 Tadeusz Pankiewicz said that before the war Spira was an Orthodox Jew who wore a full beard and a long black capote.
 By the time he became head of the OD, he was clean shaven and wore a tailored uniform bearing many official looking insignias.
 Unlike the Kraków Judenrat, the Kraków OD were extremely unpopular under Spira's leadership.
 In part because of Spira's sycophantic qualities, the Kraków OD collaborated with Nazi officials and local police to a greater degree than other ghettos.
 The Civil Division of the OD in particular worked closely with the Gestapo.

 Spira spoke German and Polish poorly.
 Before the war, he worked as a glazier, making very little money.
 He was chosen for the position for his extreme loyalty to the Germans, as well as for his derision of his fellow Jews.
 Spira was known to wear outlandish, tailored uniforms while patrolling the ghetto.
 He beat and extorted the ghetto's inhabitants, becoming very wealthy under Nazi occupation.